VolkovLabs/volkovlabs-echarts-lite/README.md

 ## Getting Started

-The Apache ECharts Lite panel is not included in the Grafana Catalog.
-It can be downloaded directly from GitHub.
+The Apache ECharts Lite panel can be downloaded directly from the GitHub repository.

-## Features
+## Highlights

 - Provides Monaco Code Editor for:
   - Working with Grafana data frames (JavaScript),
   - Updating chart configurations in JSON format.
-- Supports Code Auto formatting.
 - Executes the `setOption()` function using Monaco Code Editor content.
 - Supports variables and location service to make Charts interactive.
 - Based on the ECharts 5.4.2.
 - Supports Light and Dark modes synchronized with Grafana Theme.
 - Supports SVG and Canvas renderers.
 - Supports Code Editor suggestions for Parameters and variables.
-- Allows displaying Success and Error notifications.
 - Supports real-time data updates using streaming Data Sources and Grafana Live.

 ## Documentation